hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

   <div class="time-span">2019.2 ~ 2019.9</div>
 </div>

 Created Cyber Dashboard for a large bank customer in Thailand.
 Track the risk incidents such as cyber attacks and phishing suffered by various departments of the bank and customers.
 Keep track of cyber security trends.
-The report can be automatically updated according to the newly generated data every month and every quarter, assisting the bank to take targeted measures
+The report can be automatically updated according to the newly generated data every month and every quarter, assisting the bank to take targeted measures.

 As the main R&D engineer, I participate in sorting out the main data flow of this business.
 Help customers use the data generated by Data Stage.
-Import into Qlik Sense to produce a large number of rich reports.
+Import into **Qlik Sense** to produce a large number of rich reports.
 And in order to meet the individual needs of customers, a large number of custom extensions were rewritten to complete the perfect delivery of the project.
-The technologies used mainly include JQuery and D3js.
+The technologies used mainly include JQuery and **D3js**.

 <span class="h3color">Qualifications</span>